 Graduation season is just around the corner, and your garage is the perfect place to have a party!
-These three tips can help you get started.
-By clearing the space, lighting it up and managing the potential noise, you can have a wonderful party to celebrate this important milestone in your loved one's life.
+These six tips can help you get started.
+By clearing the space, bringing in the light, decorating, managing noise, eliminating odors, and tuning your garage door up you are sure to make your graduate’s party special!

 1. Clear the Space